ROS 2 Platform

 left_ir_qos

-Left IR data QoS
+Left IR QoS

 SYSTEM_DEFAULT/DEFAULT/PARAMETER_EVENTS/SERVICES_DEFAULT/PARAMETERS/SENSOR_DATA